YashvanthSankar/igniters-py-automation-submission/README.md

 I chose this problem because:

-- It’s practical, relatable, and has real impact
+- It’s practical, relatable and has real impact
-- It combines python, web automation, and data processing
+- It uses python, web automation, and data processing
 - Solving it can help teams spend less time on manual work and more time on insights

 ## Requirements